sinatra/sinatra/README.md

 end
 ```

-To avoid any logging middleware to be set up, set the `logging` setting to
+To avoid any logging middleware to be set up, set the `logging` option to
 `nil`.
 However, keep in mind that `logger` will in that case return `nil`.
 A
 common use case is when you want to set your own logger.
 Sinatra will use
 whatever it will find in `env['rack.logger']`.